 Gregory Soderberg serves as the Academic Dean of LAMP-RDU and as Proctor the BibleMesh Institute.
 He holds degrees from New St. Andrews College (B.A. in Liberal Arts and Culture), University of Pretoria (M.A. in Church History), with additional studies at Reformed Theological Seminary and Trinity Theological College (Bristol, UK).
 He is currently a Ph.D. candidate at VU Amsterdam (Historical Theology).
 He has served as a church planter and coordinator of mercy ministries.
 He contributed to the book More Than Luther: The Reformation and the Rise of Pluralism in Europe and has authored book reviews for the Journal of the Evangelical Theological Society, and the Journal of Reformed Theology.
-He has taught Biblical Greek, Theology, and Literature at Cary Christian School since 2002.
+He has taught Biblical Greek, Theology, and other Humanities courses at classical Christian schools since 2002.
 Originally from Arizona, he and his wife Cynthia have five amazing children are active in the Safe Families for Children movement.
 Gregory's passion is to train and equip leaders for ministry, while building bridges between academia and the local church.
 He blogs regularly at Studium et Liturgica.
 His research and writing can be found at Academia.edu and ResearchGate.

 Lead Pastor - Mt.
 Zion Church • Cary, NC